- Awards and Affiliations

 Dr. Doan's work focuses on examining the biological, social and individual correlates of physical health and psychological well-being, with a particular interest on emotions and stress.
 Moreover, her work is focused on understanding the role of social relationships, environmental and contextual factors that may support healthy adaptation and development.
 She approaches her studies through the lens of the cultural-fit hypothesis, which emphasizes the person-situation interaction and highlights how psychological processes may vary across cultures and contexts.
 This understanding would lead to different solutions to the same problems of healthy adaptation and development, as well as acknowledging different strengths.

-Her work has been funded by the National Institute of Drug Abuse, the National Institute for Child Health and Development, as well as multiple foundations.
-Her research has been published in the top developmental and health journals.
+Her work has been funded by the National Institute of Drug Abuse, the National Institute for Child Health and Development, the National Science Foundation as well as multiple private foundations.
+She has been published in the top developmental and health journals.

 Society for Research on Child Development - Asian Caucus: Early Career Award